vippsas/vipps-partner/README.md

 For information about the test environment, see:
 [Developer resources: Test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment).

-**Please note:** Partners can also ask the merchant to create a user for them so they get access to the merchant's MSN on [portal.vipps.no](https://portal.vipps.no) as described
+**Please note:** Partners can also ask the merchant to create a user for them, so they get access to the merchant's MSN on [portal.vipps.no](https://portal.vipps.no) as described